 Are three 'toons really better than two?
 I began doing some research of my own.
 There's a lot to consider.
-But first, let’s look at the specifics of both tritoons and pontoons so we know what we're comparing.
+But first, let’s look at the specifics of both tritoons boats versus pontoon boats so we know what we're comparing.

 What's the Difference Between Tritoons and Pontoons?

-A pontoon (as you may or may not know) is a vessel that's supported by two tubes of air that, when kept clean with the right boat metal polish, allow it to float on the surface of the water.
+A pontoon (as you may or may not know) is a vessel that's supported by two metal tubes of air that, when kept clean with the right boat metal polish, allow it to float on the surface of the water.

 They vary in size range, from about 16 to 27 feet long on average (though there are even “mini toons” that can be much smaller).